Causes of Syncope

 When syncope is not serious

-Most causes of syncope are not serious and may include:
+Most causes of syncope are not serious and may be related to:

 Strong feelings, such as anxiety or fear.
 A nerve signal may briefly change your heart rate and lower your blood pressure too much.

 Standing for too long.
 Standing may cause blood to pool in your legs.
 When this happens, your brain may not get all the blood it needs.

 Standing up too fast.
 Your blood pressure may not adjust fast enough to changes in posture and may drop too low.
 Certain medicines can also cause this problem.
 Some medicines that can cause a drop in blood pressure include diuretics, blood pressure medicines, and medicines for chest pain.

 Reaction to normal body functions.
 When you go to the bathroom, have gastrointestinal discomfort, upset stomach (nausea), or pain, your heart may have a natural reflex to slow down and lower blood pressure.
 This can result in syncope.
 This may also follow exercise, eating, laughter, weight lifting, or playing musical instruments like the trumpet or trombone.

 A heart problem can lower the amount of oxygen-rich blood that gets to the brain.
 Heart trouble can be serious and even life-threatening if not treated.
 Some of these conditions include:

 A slow heart rate.
 Electrical signals tell the chambers of the heart when to pump.
 But the signals may be slowed or blocked (heart block) as they travel on the heart’s electrical pathways.
 This can be caused by aging, scarred heart tissue, or damage from heart disease.
 When the heart rate slows, not enough blood is pumped.